 Over the next hundred years, slavery would come to be the economic bedrock of large parts of British colonial America.
 In 1705 the Virginia House of Burgesses ruled that slavery was a perpetual condition, transmitted through the mother, and ‘all negro, mulatto, and Indian slaves’ comprised a form of ‘real estate’ that could be bought and sold like any other.

 ReligionNorth America had a thriving, overwhelmingly Protestant, religious culture.
 It was a diverse culture and there was no single denomination.
 Anglicans were in a majority in Virginia but not elsewhere.
 Puritan congregationalism was largely confined to New England.
 Quakerism was dominant in most of Pennsylvania but in the west of the colony the Presbyterianism of the Scotch-Irish colonists prevailed.
 Baptists and Methodists were strong in Virginia.
-In the 1740s the colonies were swept by a wave or revivalism, though the preaching of George Whitefield and Jonathan Edwards.
-The religious culture of the colonies has left an enduring legacy.
+The religious culture of the colonies has left an enduring legacy of great religious diversity, with no denomination allowed to dominate the others, of fervent popular piety, and a sense of America’s divine mission: 'a city upon a hill'.

 - The thirteen colonies had come into being for different reasons, and within them there were many cultural differences.
 However, they were governed in a broadly similar manner.
 All the colonies had their charters and constitutions, based on English common law.
 Most were ruled by a governor appointed by the Crown or by the proprietor(s) and had a legislature divided between an upper house, appointed by the governor, and an elected lower house.
-Only Rhode Island and Connecticut were distinctive, with the legislature electing the governor.
 This governing arrangement was to have important consequences.
 While the British government claimed ultimate power, in practice the colonies were managing their own affairs and coming to see themselves less and less as British.

 - From the start the colonies were involved in confrontation with the Native Americans and with other Europeans.
 Fear of attacks helped to bring them together.